The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Introduction

-The proof of Theorem~\ref{thm:THEOREM} relies of course on our global identity, but also requires earlier results dealing with SAW confined to a half-plane or a strip: notably existence of critical values of the fugacity, enumeration of SAW in a strip and the behaviour as the size of the strip increases, among others.
+The proof of Theorem~\ref{thm:THEOREM} relies of course on our global identity, but also requires earlier results dealing with SAWs confined to a half-plane or a strip: {notably,} existence of {the critical value} of the surface fugacity $y$, enumeration of SAWs in a strip and the behaviour as the size of the strip increases, among others.
 Most of these results have been proved for the square (and hypercubic) lattice, but we need to adapt these proofs to the honeycomb case, which we do in Section~\ref{sec:strip}.
 Section~\ref{sec:proof} combines these results and the global identity to prove Theorem~\ref{thm:THEOREM}.
 A third key ingredient, of independent interest, is that the \gf\ of \emm bridges, of height $T$, taken at $\x $, tends to 0 as $T$ increases.
 The proof is probabilistic in nature, and is given in the appendix.

-To conclude this introduction, let us mention that we do not even have conjectures for the values of the critical fugacities on other lattices; instead, numerical estimates using series analysis and Monte Carlo methods are the best current results.
-New methods of estimating the growth constants and critical surface fugacities of the square and triangular lattices, inspired by results presented in~\cite{DC-S10} and this paper, are explored in~\cite{BGJ2011a} and~\cite{BGJ2011b}.
+To conclude this introduction, let us mention that one can also consider a honeycomb half-plane with a \emm vertical, (rather than horizontal) boundary.
+The techniques of this paper have been adapted by the first author to determine the critical surface fugacity in this case~\cite{beaton-rotated}, which was conjectured by Batchelor, Bennett-Wood and Owczarek~\cite{BBO}.
+For other lattices, we do not have conjectures for the values of the critical fugacities; instead, numerical estimates using series analysis and Monte Carlo methods are the best current results.
+New methods of estimating the growth constants and critical surface fugacities of the square and triangular lattices, inspired by results presented in~\cite{DC-S10} and this paper, are explored in~\cite{BGJ2011a,BGJ2011b}.